CrocoDuckoDucks/crocoduckoducks.github.io/_posts/2020-03-07-pulsating-sphere.markdown

 Finally, `validate.jl` is a Julia script that compares the data stored in the `linedata_` files to the exact solutions and produce comparison plots.

-Note that to run `validte.jl` you will need to install the Julia [Plots package](https://docs.juliaplots.org/latest/).
+Note that to run `validate.jl` you will need to install the Julia [Plots package](https://docs.juliaplots.org/latest/).

 # Theoretical Model
 Many equivalent formulations of the field radiated by a pulsating sphere exist.
 In the context of this post we will make use of the formulation presented in the first chapter of [Active Control of Sound](https://www.elsevier.com/books/active-control-of-sound/nelson/978-0-12-515425-3) by P.A.
 Nelson and S.J.
 Elliot, to which you can refer for more information, although similar derivations will be available for sure in many other books and websites.
 We will not derive the result, but just take the bits we need.